EwartM/ewartm.github.io/add-rf-guice.md

 #### [](#header-2)User service

-We'll set up service for the client to interact with our User Pojo
+We'll set up service for the client to interact with our User POJO.

 Create a New > Java class called 'UserService' in the com.example.app.server.service folder
 ```java